irdanish11/devops/docker/README.md

 ### 2.2 Understanding Image Layers:
 Images are layer based.
 An Image is built up from multiple layers based on the different instructions.
 Every instruction create a layer.
 These layers are cached.

-When an image is buid/re-build only the instruction where change happed and all the instruction after that instruction are reevaluated rest of them are used from cached layers.
+When an image is built/re-build only the instruction where change happened and all the instruction after that instruction are reevaluated rest of them are used from cached layers.
 This speeds up the image build time.
 In addition an image is read only.
-It means once an image is buit/rebuild it cannot be modified.
+It means once an image is built/rebuild it cannot be modified.

 ### 2.3 Docker run vs start:
 * `docker run`: This command creates a new container based of the specified image.